 The Queen Silva Nursing Award is an international competition for nurses and nursing students, engaging the brightest minds and their most creative ideas to raise the nursing profession.
 Supported by Her Majesty Queen Silvia of Sweden.
+The application for 2021 is closed.

 The global shortage of nurses coupled with rapidly ageing societies places enormous pressure on healthcare systems today.
 Unfortunately, nursing, especially older people and dementia nursing, remains an undervalued profession.
 The Queen Silvia Nursing Award gives voice and recognition to creative and problem-solving nursing talent.